arvl130/qlibmgsys/README.md

 # The Qt Library Management System

-This program was written back in 2019 for a school project we needed to finish for the semester.
+This program was written back in 2019 for a school project that we needed to finish for the semester.

-The code was written in haste, which explains the spaghettified code, and not much has changed after the semester finished, and the project was abandoned.
+The code was written in haste, which explains the spaghettified code, and not much has changed since the semester has finished, and the project was abandoned.

-I am hosting this project here now, so that I can continue on the work that was done previously, and perhaps improve the code, such that more people would find it more useful.
+I am hosting this project here now, so that I can continue on the work that was previously done, and perhaps improve the code, such that more people would find it more useful.

 I am distributing it free of charge in the hopes that it will be useful, but **_WITHOUT WARRANTY_**.